emanuelefavero/sneakers-card/README.md

 # Sneakers Card

-This is just a css card for sneakers.
+This is just a nice responsive, animated CSS card for selling merchandise.
 It's a simple card with a nice hover effect.

 ## Demo